Dolphiq/craft3-plugin-sitemap/README.md

 2. Then tell Composer to load the plugin:

-        composer require /sitemap
+        composer require dolphiq/sitemap

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for sitemap.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Xml sitemap.

-## sitemap Overview

--Insert text here-

-## Configuring sitemap

--Insert text here-

-## Using sitemap

--Insert text here-

 ## sitemap Roadmap
-Add a Ping for search enginges
+Add a Ping for search engines

 ### Contributors & Developers
 Johan Zandstra - info@dolphiq.nl